ayush7088/neogcamp-banana-speak/README.md

-# neogcamp-banana-speak
+## The Banana Talk

-Lesson 4: vanillaJS for beginners
+# Tech Stack:

-1. A basic VanillaJS app that converts your language to the minion's language.
+A basic VanillaJS app that converts your language to the minion's language.

    Tech used: